ietf/id-guidelines/README.md

 allows you to extract the MIB module from a document for your own local use, but you can also directly run a syntax check.

 You can also download the libsmi tools for local use.
-In most cases , there should be no errors or warnings present in the report.
+In most cases, there should be no errors or warnings present in the report.
 Please evaluate all diagnostic messages before assuming that they are OK.
 If in doubt, feel free to check on the ietfmibs@ietf.org mailing list or with the OPS ADs.

 - [ ] Ensure that MIB modules compile cleanly

-- [ ] Verify that I-D follows the guidelines in [RFC 4181] as updated by [RFC 4841].
+- [ ] Verify that the I-D follows the guidelines in [RFC 4181] as updated by [RFC 4841].

 ##### ABNF